 Additional testing information is available on the COVID-19 Facts & Resources page.

-The City of Garland Health Department updates its case statistics as of 2 p.m each day.
+The City of Garland Health Department (GHD) posts case count updates each Monday.

 *percentage of total cases

 |Female - underlying

 Garland Health Department, in collaboration with the Texas Department of State Health Services (TDSHS), Dallas County Health and Human Services (DCHHS), and the Centers for Disease Control (CDC), has confirmed monkeypox in a Garland resident.
 The individual went to a Dallas hospital with a rash and was diagnosed through laboratory testing done at DCHHS.